Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Interdependent Critical Infrastructure and Attack Model

 \section{Interdependent Critical Infrastructure and Attack Model}

 Consider an ICI as a CPS whose \emph{physical system} consists of three interdependent power, natural gas, and water distribution CIs and whose \emph{cyber system} is a network of sensors that collect data from the physical components of the CIs and transmit it to a central processing unit.
-We first derive a state-space model for the physical system of each CI separately and then present the general ICI model.
-Finally, we discuss the associated cyber system and its vulnerability to attacks.
+We first derive a state-space model for the physical system of each CI separately and then present the general ICI model. {The detailed derivations can be found in \textbf{Appendix \ref{ICIAppendix}}.} Finally, we discuss the associated cyber system and its vulnerability to attacks.